 The Referral and Evaluation Process

-You have the right to request an educational evaluation if you have concerns about or suspect delays in your child’s development.
-This evaluation will be done at no direct cost to your family.
-It is provided through our District.
+Parents have the right to request an educational screening or evaluation if they have concerns about or suspect delays in their child’s development.
+This screening or evaluation is done at district expense.

 - What is the purpose of an educational evaluation?